clj-commons/iapetos/README.md

     (run-worker! task)))
 ```

-See the auto-generated documentation for all available macros.
+See the auto-generated documentation for all available macros or the [function
+instrumentation](#function-instrumentation) section below on how to easily wrap
+them around existing functions.

 ### JVM Metrics